Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 9. Fc layer learn the mapping of nine patches and their permutation.
 10. Permutation used for training is setted(n.
 60~100) and made for maximizing average hamming distance.
 11. During the training pretext task, the network could fit wrong way.
 That's called shortcut.
 Learning shortcut means a network is fitted good for solving pretext tasks but bad at making general representation.
 12. To avoid shortcut.
 The paper propose some techniques.
-Choose good permutation, gapping the pieces, color maniplation(jittering and mixing with gray image) are those.
+Choosing good permutation, gapping the pieces, color maniplation(jittering and mixing with gray image) are those.

 ### Terms